 Honey badgers are one of the most ferocious animals known to man.
 Its name is a bit of a misnomer; honey badgers more closely resemble weasels than actual badgers.
 Regardless, honey badgers are known for their aggression.
 For being so small in stature, they still hold their own over creatures such as lions and even buffalo.
 Always remember: honey badger don't care.

-Jackals on the other hand are opportunity hunters that get what they can from some other predator that is better at hunting than they are, kind of like that brother-in-law that never gets a deer, but always wants some of your jerky.
+Jackals are opportunistic hunters.
+They get what they can from some other predator better at hunting than they are, like that brother-in-law who never gets a deer but always wants some of your jerky.

 Pythons, on the other hand, generally eat smaller mammals but have been known to go up to antelope.
 Unfortunately for this enormous reptile, it lost out on a honey badger thanks to two freeloading jackals.

 Sign up for daily stories delivered straight to your inbox.